When is the best time to fly?

 September can be the most enjoyable and mild month of the year but there's less going on during this period.

-January to March is when Chicago is least busy making cheap flights to Chicago and hotel deals usually attainable.
+January to March is when Chicago is least busy making cheap flights to Chicago and hotel deals attainable.
 However, true to its reputation as the “Windy City”, cold temperatures and brisk winds will make you want to stay inside for most of your visit.

 Why visit Chicago?